Double Descent Meets Out-of-Distribution Detection: Theoretical Insights and Empirical Analysis on the role of model complexity: Model representations and Neural Collapse Analysis

 This overfitting occurs at the interpolation threshold, which causes the learned distributions by Mahalanobis to be sparse and not robust to OOD data, impeding its improvement as we transition towards overparametrization.
 It is important to note also that both of these methods are usually below, or struggle to surpass the random choice threshold of $0.5$ \textit{AUC} in the overparametrized regime (with the exception of texture dataset on ResNet-18 case).

-Interestingly, both of these methods suffer much less from this behaviour under the Transformer based architecture, and even exhibit a double descent curve on most datasets.
-This can be explained by the fact that even the most overparametrized Transformer variant have an error higher than 4\%, considerably higher than the training error lower than $0.01\%$ that convolutional models consistently achieve.
+Interestingly, both of these methods suffer much less from this behavior under the Transformer based architecture, and even exhibit a double descent curve on most datasets.
+This can be explained by the fact that even the most overparametrized Transformer variant have a training error higher than $4\%$.
+In comparison, convolutional models consistently achieve a training error lower than $0.01\%$.
 Hence, Transformers suffer less from this effect because they have not interpolated the noise in the training data perfectly.
-It is worth noting that interpolating the noise is desirable, as it is necessary for generalisation in this setup \citep{Bartlett_2020}.
-Transformer-based architectures require extensive pre-training to generalise well, especially for small scale dataset, which was not performed in our experiments.
-This inability of transformers to perfectly interpolate the training data contributes to their lower performance in terms of generalisation in the overparametrized regime, especially in the ViT case.
+It is worth noting that interpolating the noise is desirable, as it is necessary for Generalization in this setup \citep{Bartlett_2020}.
+Transformer-based architectures require extensive pre-training to generalize well, especially for small scale dataset, which was not performed in our experiments.
+This inability of transformers to perfectly interpolate the training data contributes to their lower performance in terms of Generalization in the overparametrized regime, especially in the ViT case.